Euchie23/SquidStack/Foundation/README.md

 ## Overview 📚🦑

-Illex argentinus, the Argentine shortfin squid, is a crucial species in marine ecosystems and fisheries.
+*Illex argentinus*, the Argentine shortfin squid, is a crucial species in marine ecosystems and fisheries.
 Its ability to bioaccumulate pollutants makes it a useful bioindicator for assessing marine pollution levels, particularly in regions with high seafood consumption.
-This dashboard presents the analytical workflow and validation protocols used to ensure the accuracy and reliability of contaminant data in Illex argentinus (Argentine shortfin squid).
+This dashboard presents the analytical workflow and validation protocols used to ensure the accuracy and reliability of contaminant data in *Illex argentinus* (Argentine shortfin squid).
 It focuses on validating methods for detecting trace metals using ICP-MS and organic compounds using LC-MS/MS, with recovery rates evaluated against certified reference materials (CRMs).
 While a standard CRM was used for trace metals, organic compound validation relied on adapted literature-based methods due to the lack of a squid-specific CRM — a challenge acknowledged and addressed within the dashboard.<br>

 <img src="../docs/Analytical_flowchart.svg" alt="Analytical Workflow">
 <sub><i>Notesℹ️ and limitations⚠️ are embedded at key stages to guide interpretation, highlight potential sources of bias, and support informed decision-making during analysis.</i></sub><br><br>

-The above flowchart outlines the analytical workflow used to validate methods for detecting trace metals and organic contaminants in Illex argentinus.
+The above flowchart outlines the analytical workflow used to validate methods for detecting trace metals and organic contaminants in *Illex argentinus*.
 Each stage—sample processing, instrumental analysis, quantification and data preprocessing, and analytical method validation—comprises key steps that together produce two well-structured datasets for statistical analyses.

 ![Dashboard Screenshot](https://drive.google.com/uc?export=view&id=1wlEd0oB_0hlqFj3MaKRL7xSZT4bFdS5f)